Published September 2011

-The Street Arab pays homage to the children involved in one of Canada’s largest immigration schemes.
+The Street Arab, written almost a century later, pays homage to the children involved in one of Canada’s largest immigration schemes.
 It is estimated that ten percent of Canadians are British Home Child descendants.